Mountain Bike Race Series

 Moving Up?

-Are you finishing in the top 5 – 6 riders every week?
+Are you finishing in the top 5–6 riders every week?
 Can you ride every feature comfortably?

 If you have a 20” tire and answered yes to the previous questions, you can consider moving to Beginner.

 The Beginner’s Course is a closed circuit.
 Riders will complete as many laps as possible in 30 minutes.
 The course is longer, and considerably more challenging than the Kids Course.
 Your goal should be to have fun and hone your skills.
-Work towards completing more laps each week; and as your confidence grows, challenge yourself to ride each of the features on course.
+Work towards completing more laps each week; as your confidence grows, challenge yourself to ride each of the features on course.

 Moving Up?

-Riders considering the move to Novice should be finishing in the top 5 – 6 for lap counts and riding all features on the Beginner course with confidence.
-A full lap of the Novice course will include 3-4X as much uphill climbing, and a full descent from top to bottom.
-The novice category will involve being passed by more advanced riders on a shared course at high speeds.
+Riders considering the move to Novice should be finishing in the top 5–6 for lap counts and riding all features on the Beginner course with confidence.
+A full lap of the Novice course will include 3–4X as much uphill climbing, and a full descent from top to bottom.
+The Novice category will involve being passed by more advanced riders on a shared course at high speeds.

 The Novice Course shares laps with both Sport and Expert Riders.
-Novice riders will complete 1 lap of the full course at roughly 6 – 8 km.
+Novice riders will complete 1 lap of the full course at roughly 6–8 km.
 Novice riders will occasionally have designated routes that will remove technical portions of the course.
 Novice riders should be comfortable being passed by other riders.
 It is necessary that Novice Riders be able to complete a lap without a chaperone.

 Moving up?

-Riders considering a move to Sport should be finishing in the top 10 fastest for the novice category.
+Riders considering a move to Sport should be finishing in the top 10 fastest for the Novice category.
 A move to sport will double the length of the ride and will remove all Novice course modifications.
 Riding the full course on a non-race night is recommended.
 Riders moving up should be able to ride most features on course without dismounting.

 The Sport Course shares laps with both Novice and Expert Riders.
-Sport Riders will complete 2 laps of the full course at roughly 12 – 18 km total.
+Sport Riders will complete 2 laps of the full course at roughly 12–18 km total.
 A sport rider should have the endurance to ride 2 full laps, and the skill to handle riding most of the technical features they encounter on the trail at speed without dismounting.
 Sport riders should also have the capability to overtake a slower rider safely with a proper notification and a pass that does not impede the other rider.

 Moving Up?